 Do you envy cake makers who always have fabulous designer cake boards, (even before they add the cake)?
 Beautifully creative and decorative boards can give your cake a professional edge and that ‘wow’ factor!
 Everyone will surely love it.
 I would definitely put some Tie Dyed Cakes on it.

-- Icing Sugar
+- Icing Sugar;

-- Pastry brush or large paintbrush
+- Pastry brush or large paintbrush;

-- Brown colour paste
+- Brown color paste;

-- White ready roll sugar paste (ready roll fondant)
+- White ready roll sugar paste (ready roll fondant);

-- Ruler (mine is from Homebase in the UK, a large hardware store)
+- Ruler (mine is from Homebase in the UK, a large hardware store);

 - Cake drum/board.
-(I used a 10″ square)
+(I used a 10″ square);

-- Glue stick
+- Glue stick;

 Roll your fondant to 1cm thick, large enough to cover your size cake board.
 (The fondant needs to be no less than 8mm thick in order to make the grooves for the wooden floor effect).
-Using your brush dipped in a little water dampen (but not soak) your cake board so that the fondant will adhere to it, then lift your fondant onto your board.
+Using your brush dipped in a little water dampen (but not soak) your cake board so that the fondant will adhere to it, then lift it onto your board.

 Trim the edges and neaten with a sharp knife.
 (See picture below).

-Using your ruler match up the top and bottom marks and press firmly into the fondant making a long lined groove (to make the floor board effect).
+Using your ruler match up the top and bottom marks and press firmly into the fondant making a long-lined groove (to make the floorboard effect).
 Continue along each indent until your board looks like the picture above.

 Taking a small knife, draw some straight lines on the board, making sure the lines are vertical, for the wood grain effect.